ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 The code uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).

+[Next.js](https://nextjs.org/learn/foundations/about-nextjs) is a framework on top of React that handles the tooling and configuration needed for React, and provides additional structure, features, and optimizations for your application.

 Read  both this tutorial and the original [OpenAI API quickstart tutorial](https://beta.openai.com/docs/quickstart).

 ## Creating an Account